obsoleteguysite/obsoleteguysite.github.io/README.md

 # obsoleteguysite.github.io

-all the bits and bobs for the website are in this repository is currently public may go private i dunno
+all the bits and bobs for the website are in this repository!

 <3 obsolete_guy